Posted on July 26 2017

 If you suffer from carpal tunnel syndrome, have sprained your wrist or you work out and want to prevent injuries, you’ll have to almost everyday.
 Do you want to fiddle with a long bandage all the time and waste several minutes simply sitting at one place holding heat and ice packs to your wrist?

-If your answer is NO, you should get yourself an ActiveWrap Wrist Wrap.
+If your answer is NO, then you should get yourself a specially-designed sprained wrist wrap, like the ActiveWrap Wrist Wrap.
 So what is an ActiveWrap and how is it different from the thousand other proprietary wraps on the market?

 Well, ActiveWrap (wrist) won the ION award for the best sports medicine product of the year.
 So it is simply is the best ice wrap on the planet.
 Period.